lxndrdagreat/tshrd/README.md

 *Most of this section is still being written.*

+### Goal

+The goal is to get as far in the dungeon as you can before you get killed by a monster or a trap or you starve to death.

 ### Key Bindings

 Key bindings are somewhat situational, changing depending on what the active